crtheisen/lol-mastery-analysis/README.md

 ###Web

 Web contains our stand-alone static website that displays our final metrics.
 You can see the latests version of our site at [http://champion-affinity.getforge.io/](http://champion-affinity.getforge.io/).
-You can also deploy your own version out of the web directory; we'll discuss deployment options later on in the <code>README</code>.
+You can also deploy your own version out of the <code>web</code> directory.

 ##Backend (Data Collection and Metric Calculations)